Mauricio Domogan: Mayor of Baguio (1992–2001; 2010–2019)

+Congressional bids

-Being barred by the constitution to run for his fourth consecutive term as mayor, he instead ran as congressman for the Lone District of Baguio in 1998.
+Being barred from running for a fourth consecutive term as mayor, he instead ran as congressman for the Lone District of Baguio in 1998.

+In 2019, after being term-limited as mayor, he ran for Congress.
+He lost his bid to incumbent congressman Mark Go, marking his first loss in his political career.

+He ran again in 2025, winning with 45,767 votes (35.68%), defeating Isabelo Cosalan Jr. (PFP) who received 32,690 votes (25.49%).

+House of Representatives (2001-2010; from 2025)

 During the 12th Congress, Congressman Domogan was able to file twenty (20) bills as main author and fifty (50) bills as co-author.
 Eleven of these bills have become laws of the land (Republic Acts). part of his Priority Development Assistance Fund (PDAF), was devoted to programmed projects benefiting his constituents in the Barangays, public schools, poor but deserving students, indigent patients, livelihood projects, and computerization program on a continuing basis for elementary and high school of Baguio.

 Knowing the problems of the City during the rainy months, he prioritized the dredging, revitalization and construction of the drainage system in the central business district, thus effectively solving the age-old problem of flooding at the foot of Session Road as well as the rehabilitation and repair of the biggest drainage system of the City from the Athletic Swimming Pool to the Rabbit Sink Hole.
 Cognizant of the City as a tourists destination, he campaigned to entice more visitors to come to Baguio.
 He Supported the Baguio City Police Office in its security concerns to provide a safe haven to tourists in the City.
 He provided the impetus to successful tourists-oriented activities such as the Panagbenga Flower Festival, Salad Bowl Festival, and the Summer Vacation Activities.